 Stablecoins are still emerging and in self-discovery mode.
 Not only is the public not 100% clear of their usability or security all the time, but neither are the projects themselves which back and create stablecoins.
 This is not necessarily a bad thing, as innovation requires trying new things and testing things out.
 Are there some projects, including ones we’ve listed, going to fail?
 Probably.
 But in the grander scheme of things stablecoins are without doubt trending in an upwards direction.
 This is only going to be further compounded by the emergence of DeFi and the complicated market dynamics it brings to the table such as crediting, insuring or microlending.
 Without a strong backbone to keep its tokens stable, DeFi won’t be able to attract enough eyeballs and wallets to propel the sector to new heights.
 Maybe one day we’ll look back and realize that stablecoins were actually just along for the ride, but that is another story for another day.

-If we missed any stablecoins you’d like to have personally reviewed, please let us know in the comments section below — we’d love to hear from you!
+If we missed any stablecoins you’d like to have personally reviewed, please let us know — we’d love to hear from you!

 Stably is a venture-backed FinTech from Seattle, Washington.
 We provide regulatory-compliant stablecoin and onramp infrastructure for emerging blockchains, Web3 applications, and financial institutions, enabling their users in 170+ countries/regions to easily buy, sell, or swap digital assets at competitive rates across multiple blockchain networks with stablecoins and fiat payments.
 Our mission is to power the next billion Web3 users with a superior fiat & stablecoin onramp.